Developer-Vini/ManScript/README.md

 `break` sai do loop. `continue` pula para a proxima iteracao.

-Nao existe `for in` no ManScript Zero atual.
+Nao existe `for in` no ManScript atual.
 Para percorrer arrays, use indice:

 ```man
 let itens = ["a", "b", "c"];